redhatdemocentral/ocp-install-demo/README.md

 Notes
 -----
-Installation reserves default of 6 GB memory on your machine for OCP, see comments at top of init scripts to adjust variable used to limit memory usage based on your needs.
+Installation reserves default of 8GB memory on your machine for OCP, see comments at top of init scripts to adjust variable used to limit memory usage based on your needs.

 -----